 - Money.
 To pay for the rental and for making a deposit.
 You can pay via credit card, but you need to warn that the manager then, so they will take a payment terminal.

 - Where to look?
-There is a website in Montenegro, Localrent.com, where you can look for cars and prices.
+There is a website that I use when traveling to Montenegro, Localrent.com, where you can look for cars and prices.

 If you take a car from one of the international companies, the rules look something like this: